php-api-clients/fauxton/README.md

 ## Installation

-fauxton-client is available on Packagist.
+The fauxton library is available on Packagist.
 To install it, type the following on your preferred command-line interface:

 ```
-composer require php-api-clients/fauxton-client
+composer require php-api-clients/fauxton
 ```

-## Fauxton

-Fauxton, formerly Futon, is the name of the Couch Database web client.
-Like its predecessor, Fauxton is a robust web interface designed to ease interactions with CouchDB.

-## The client

-Fauxton-client is a PHP library written for the sole purpose of performing CouchDB operations such as creating databases, creating indexes and writing Mango queries.

-## NoSQL vs SQL

-Structured Query Language (SQL) is a popular approach to handling back-end information and follows Atomicity Consistency Isolation and Durability (ACID) conventions.
-Simply put, SQL databases allow those who use them to store unique data in relational, table structures.

-NoSQL, on the other hand, presents a different paradigm to handling data interactions:
-NoSQL standards are a manifestation of Basically Available Soft-state Eventually consistent (BASE) practices.
-Couch Database is a NoSQL database that follows a document-oriented, key-value pair format that is also convenient for manipulating data.

 ## Documentation

-I advise that you read the [official CouchDB documentation](http://docs.couchdb.org/en/2.0.0/api/index.html) so as to better understand the fauxton-client.
+I advise that you read the [official CouchDB documentation](http://docs.couchdb.org) so as to better understand fauxton.
 Also, check out the examples in the [examples folder](https://github.com/php-api-clients/fauxton-client/tree/master/examples) for more perspective.

 ## Running the unit tests